 Cape Horn

-The neighbourhood of Cape Horn is part of the city of Coquitlam, British Columbia, which is situated in the Metro Vancouver metropolitan area.
+The neighbourhood of Cape Horn can be found in the city of Coquitlam, British Columbia, which is situated in the Metro Vancouver metropolitan area.

 Transportation